saiadityaurumu53/pdf_multiple_chatter/README.md

 Aim: The main aim of this project is to create a Multiple PDF chatter application using the RAG (Retriever Argumented Generation) method using the Large Language models.

 Tech stack:
-    1. LangChain
+ 1. LanChain
  2. OpenAI Embeddings
  3. OpenAI Large Language Model
  4. Streamlit - for the UI
+ 5. FAISS vector store (FAcebook AI Similarity Search)

 The main
 The below is the mentioned pdf chatbot